Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in the half-plane with ripped density and large initial data: Preliminaries

 The following well-known Gagliardo--Nirenberg inequality (see \cite{NI1959}) will be used. \begin{lemma} For $p\in [2, \infty)$, $q\in(1, \infty)$, and $r\in (2, \infty)$, there exists some generic constant $C>0$ which may depend on $p$, $q$, and $r$ such that, for $f\in H^1$ and $g\in L^q\cap D^{1, r}$,

 \end{lemma}

-Next, we have the following logarithmic interpolation inequality, which extends the case of two-dimensional torus $\mathbb{T}^2$ in \cite[Lemma 2]{DE97} (see also \cite[Lemma 1]{D1997}) to the half-plane with a slip boundary condition. \begin{lemma} Assume that $0\le\rho\le\hat{\rho}$ and $\mathbf{u}\in H^1(\mathbb{R}^2_+)$ satisfies the boundary condition \eqref{a3}, then it holds that
+Next, we have the following Desjardins-type logarithmic interpolation inequality, which extends the case of two-dimensional torus $\mathbb{T}^2$ in \cite[Lemma 2]{DE97} (see also \cite[Lemma 1]{D1997}) to the half-plane. \begin{lemma} Assume that $0\le\rho\le\hat{\rho}$ and $\mathbf{u}\in H^1(\mathbb{R}^2_+)$ satisfies the boundary condition \eqref{a3}, then it holds that

 \end{lemma} \begin{proof} Let $\varphi(\mathbf{x})\in L^\infty$ be a nonnegative smooth function with